Sonsuz/sonsuz/README.md

 <hr>

-Here is table just for fun:
+Here is table created with Markdown just for fun:
 | Item    | Price |
 | -------- | ------- |
 | Latte  | $1.5    |